carlesba/freezr/Readme.md

 - **Loose new language features**.
 Like *[destructuring](https://babeljs.io/docs/learn-es2015/#destructuring)*.
 - **Worring about arguments interface**.
 Your application cannot deal 100% with *[put_your_immutable_library]*'s data structure so when that function gets two objects you can't be sure how to read its data.
 - **Problems when using other libraries**.
-You'd like to use that lodas method or this redux's middleare but you have to transform your immutable-data to plain objects to do it.
+You'd like to use that lodash method or this redux's middleare but you have to transform your immutable-data to plain objects to do it.
-- Because** *Object.freeze* it's not enough**.
-Although we *freeze* all our data we need to do it every time we want to update an object.
+- Because ***Object.freeze*** **it's not enough**.
+Although we freeze all our data we need to do it every time we want to update an object.

 Take a look to the [Docs](./docs/index.md)